amrithasp02/Music-Genre-Classifier/README.md

 To run:

-1. Clone the repository
+1. Clone the repository.
+Type the below command on terminal

    git clone https://github.com/amrithasp02/Music-Genre-Classifier.git

-2. Open command line in folder Music-Genre-Classifier
+2. Change directory to Music-Genre-Classifier

 3. Type the following to open the StreamLit application on localhost -